Divorce Law FAQs

 What is the Process for Divorce in Massachusetts?

 All divorces in Massachusetts are now handled on a “no-fault” basis, although grounds for a “fault” divorce still exist on the books.
 What this means is that all either party has to establish in order to attain a divorce is to assert an “irretrievable breakdown of the marriage”.
-This further means that if one party wants a divorce, they will get it, and even if you do not wish it.
+This further means that if one party wants a divorce, they will get it, and even if the other party does not wish it.

 This is not to say that the issues formerly involved in a fault divorce do not still come into play.
 To the contrary, the statutes apply numerous factors upon which to make decisions about property division and child custody – the most prominent and common of which are contribution to the marriage and conduct during the marriage.
 While we start from a 50-50 split in property division, such a result is not automatic – instead, the law applies “equitable (fair) division” and application of the various statutory factors can move division off the 50-50 mark.